liddiard/flight-deal-alerts/README.md

 You probably want to set up the script to run automatically using cron with a frequency of every hour or less.

 The script is hardcoded to flight deals for New York City.
-You can change that by examining the RSS feed for supported cities and updating `FLIGHT_DEAL_CITY` constant in code.
+You can change that by examining the RSS feed for supported cities and updating the `FLIGHT_DEAL_CITY` constant in code.